Get started with Ubuntu Pro

 $ pro --version

-- You could wait for the pro client update, which is now released and phased to get to all Ubuntu machines by October 9th, 2022, or
+- You could wait for the pro client update, which is now released and phased to get to all Ubuntu machines, or

-- Consider bypassing the update phasing and install the client version 27.11.2 using the following command:
+- Consider bypassing the update phasing and install the latest client version using the following command:

 Identify the source repository of your installed packages